CyrexEnterprise/react-redux-donderstarter/README.md

 Hot reloading is enabled by default for both **JavaScript** and **SCSS** files.

+## Debug

+[reactotron](https://github.com/infinitered/reactotron) is enabled in development.
+Download the appropriate release for your environment [here](https://github.com/infinitered/reactotron/releases).

 **All scripts at your disposal:**

 |`yarn <script>`    |Description|